Baby’s Breath, Black Henbane and Giant Hogweed.

 No, we’re not in Harry Potter’s potion class, and we’re not casting spells.
 These are just some examples of the invasive plants growing along our roadsides.

-We’ve talked a bit about invasive plants in a previous post, but we’re adding something new to our arsenal.
+We’ve talked a bit about invasive plants in another blog, but we’re adding something new to our arsenal.
 Signs.

 It may not look like much, but these signs (like the one in the picture) warn our maintenance contractors not to disturb the site until it can be dealt with properly.
 That can take time, depending on the type of plant, as we may have to wait until the spring or fall for the treatment to be effective.
 We don’t want the plant spreading in the meantime, and leaving the area alone is the best way to prevent that.